Dynamical signature of vortex mass in Fermi superfluids

-In parallel, we computed the superfluid $\rho_s(\bm{r})$ and the normal $\rho_n(\bm{r})$ density distributions associated to the system.
+In parallel, we computed the superfluid $\rho_s(\bm{r})$ and the normal $\rho_n(\bm{r})$ density distributions of the system.
 To achieve this, we centered the vortex at the origin and performed static DFT calculations using the same microscopic parameters as in the time-dependent simulations.
-The calculations produce distributions of the total density $\rho(\bm{r})$, the total current density $\bm{j}(\bm{r})$, and the (complex) superfluid order parameter $\Delta(\bm{r})$.
-The current can be decomposed as $\bm{j}=\rho_s \bm{v}_s + \rho_n \bm{v}_n$, where $\bm{v}_s$ is the velocity of the superfluid component and $\bm{v}_n$ is the velocity of the normal component (the explicit dependence on $\bm{r}$ has been omitted).
-The superfluid velocity can be expressed as $\bm{v}_s=\frac{\hbar}{m_b}\nabla\varphi$, where $\varphi$ is the phase field associated to the order parameter $\Delta=|\Delta|e^{i\varphi}$.
-The vortex solution is obtained in the energy minimization process under the constraint that the phase $\varphi$ has a pattern consistent with the ideal quantum vortex (in the literature, it is also referred to as the phase imprinting method).
-Thus, one can assume that the normal component is at rest ($\bm{v}_n=\bm{0}$), hence the superfluid density $\rho_s$ can be extracted from the relation $\bm{j}=\rho_s\frac{\hbar}{m_b}\nabla\varphi$ and the normal density is then computed as $\rho_n=\rho-\rho_s$.
-Notice that $m_b=2m$ represents the mass of the Cooper pair resulting from the quantum correlation of fermions of mass $m$ and opposite spins.
-The second and the third row of Fig.~\ref{fig:Zero-temperature-results} show the obtained distributions $\rho_s$ and $\rho_n$ for different values of the interaction parameter $k_F a$.
-In all cases, a clear density suppression in $\rho_s$ represents the core of the superfluid vortex, while a corresponding peak in $\rho_n$ indicates that it is filled with the normal component.
-This observation can be made more quantitative by computing the number of particles that effectively belong to either the superfluid
+The calculations produce distributions of the total number density $\rho(\bm{r})$, current density $\bm{j}(\bm{r})$, and (complex) superfluid order parameter $\Delta(\bm{r})$.
+The current can be decomposed as $\bm{j}=\rho_s \bm{v}_s + \rho_n \bm{v}_n$, where $\bm{v}_s$ and $\bm{v}_n$ are the velocities of the superfluid and normal component, respectively (the explicit dependence on $\bm{r}$ has been omitted).
+The superfluid velocity can be expressed as $\bm{v}_s=\frac{\hbar}{m_b}\nabla\varphi$, being $\varphi$ the phase field associated to the order parameter $\Delta=|\Delta|e^{i\varphi}$ and $m_b=2m$ the mass of the Cooper pair resulting from quantum correlations between two fermions with opposite spins.
+We measure the current response $\bm{j}$ to a phase-imprint $\varphi$ with a $2\pi$-winding around the origin.
+Since the phase imprint only induces superflow ($\bm{v}_n=\bm{0}$), the superfluid and normal densities are extracted from $\bm{j}=\rho_s \frac{\hbar}{m_b} \bm{\nabla} \varphi$ and $\rho_n = \rho - \rho_s$, respectively.
+The panels (d) and (e) of Fig.~\ref{fig:Zero-temperature-results} show the 2D distributions for $\rho_s$ and $\rho_n$, respectively.
+A clear density suppression in $\rho_s$ represents the core of the superfluid vortex, while the corresponding peak in $\rho_n$ indicates that it is filled with the normal component.
+We quantify this observation by computing the number of particles that effectively belong to either the superfluid $N_s = \int \rho_s(\bm{r})\, \mathrm{d}\bm{r}$ or the normal $N_n = \int \rho_n(\bm{r})\, \mathrm{d}\bm{r}$ components (their sum equals the total number of atoms $N\approx 1.3\times 10^4$).
+As illustrated by the red dots in Fig.~\ref{fig:Fig3}, the ratio $N_n/N_s$ monotonically decreases as a function of $1/k_Fa$, indicating that the vortex core is more filled in the BCS regime compared to the strongly-interacting regime.
+The blue dots in the same figure show the value of $\mathfrak{m}$ inferred from the time-dependent simulations by extracting the oscillation frequency $\omega$ of the vortex motion and inverting Eq.~(\ref{eq:omega}).
+We note that the uncertainty in the fitted frequency is very small, with a relative error $\Delta\omega/\omega \approx 4 \times 10^{-4}$, which translates into a relative uncertainty $\Delta\mathfrak{m}/\mathfrak{m}$ in the vortex mass of less than $5 \times 10^{-4}$.
+The corresponding error bars would therefore be smaller than the symbol size and are not shown.
+Such dynamic protocol suffers from some intrinsic limitations.
+Moving towards unitarity (right gray box in Fig.~\ref{fig:Fig3}) the vortex becomes increasingly lighter, and both the period and the amplitude of the radial oscillations become too small to be resolved [see right panel in Fig.~\ref{fig:Zero-temperature-results}(c)].
+Conversely, in the deep BCS regime (left gray box) the vortex core becomes increasingly large, to the point where the massive point-vortex model \cite{Richaud2021} is no longer applicable.
+The excellent quantitative agreement between the static and dynamic indicators confirms that the normal component trapped inside the core region provides the vortex with a finite inertial mass.
+This is our main result.
+While we are not able, in principle, to disentangle a hydrodynamic contribution~\cite{Baym1983} to the vortex mass, the close agreement with the localized normal component suggests that such a contribution would be, at least, subleading in the BCS regime.